Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

-\textbf{Sampling random perfect matchings.} Now, we focus on the second challenge.
-Once generated, the combined information regarding the identity of the midpoints and \textit{their ordering along the walk} is prohibitively large to be communicated back to leader machine $\sfM$, so we need to compress this data in a way such that $\sfM$ will be able to resample the walk locally.
-Towards this we use the following key ideas: first, $\sfM$ only collects a multiset of midpoints, without any information about their position in the walk and secondly, we use a perfect matching sampling algorithm to resample the locations of the midpoints.
-It is clear that the first idea allows us to save on communication bandwidth.
-Surprisingly, the compressed information (as multisets) is also sufficient for resampling.
-Since this is a nontrivial observation, we further expand upon how $\sfM$ executes the placement process of collected midpoints.
-Machine $\sfM$ locally constructs a complete bipartite graph, where vertices on one side of the bipartition corresponds to the sampled midpoints and vertices on the other side correspond to positions, identified by start-end pairs, in the walk.
-We then assign to each edge a weight that corresponds to the probability of that sampled midpoint appearing as a midpoint for that start-end pair and define the weight of a perfect matching as the product of all of its edge weights.
-Our algorithm then assigns the midpoints to positions in the walk by sampling a random perfect matching with probability proportional to its weight.
-We show that the leader machine $\sfM$ can do this sampling approximately in polynomial time by appealing to the classical results of Jerrum, Sinclair, and Vigoda on approximating the permanent \cite{Permanent} and Jerrum, Valiant, and Vazirani \cite{JVV} on reducing sampling to counting.
+\paragraph{Sampling Random Perfect Matchings.} Now, we focus on the second challenge.
+Recall that the identity of the newly generated midpoints and \textit{their ordering along the walk} is held in a distributed fashion by the machines $\sfM_{p,q}$.
+Unfortunately, this combined information (contained in all the $\Pi_{p,q}$'s) is prohibitively large to be communicated back to the leader machine $\sfM$.
+We show that it is possible to compress this data and send it to $\sfM$, so that $\sfM$ is able to re-sample the walk \textit{locally}.
+Note that this local sampling will not recover the exact walk defined by the midpoint sequences $\Pi_{p,q}$.
+However, it will generate a walk with the correct probability that uses the same midpoints as the one defined by the $\Pi_{p,q}$'s.
+We use two key ideas.
+First, $\sfM$ only collects the multiset, $\mathbb{M}$, of the midpoints, without any information about their position in the walk.
+Second, using $\mathbb{M}$, $\sfM$ can locally sample a weighted perfect matching to resample the locations of the midpoints.
+It is clear that the first idea allows us to save on communication bandwidth, especially because there are $\sqrt{n}$ distinct vertices in each walk segment constructed in a phase.
+Using perfect matchings to resample a walk is a new idea and we further expand upon how $\sfM$ executes the placement process of collected midpoints.